Design

 Established in 1906, the Food and Drug Association or FDA is a federal agency of the United States Department of Health and Human Services.

-The FDA is responsible for protecting public health by regulating the safety, use, and security of food supply and products.
+The FDA is responsible for protecting public health by regulating the safety, use, and security of food supplies and products.

 However, when you see 'FDA Approved' written prominently on food products, be aware.
-That’s because the agency does not pre-approve or certify a food product label before its marketed and distributed in the United States of America.
+That’s because the agency does not pre-approve or certify a food product before it is marketed and distributed in the United States of America.

 Food Labeling Requirements As Stated By The FDA